cortes-ciriano-lab/savana/README.md

 git clone git@github.com:cortes-ciriano-lab/savana.git
 ```

-To install from source, SAVANA requires Python 3.9 with the following dependencies:
+To install from source, SAVANA requires Python 3.9 with dependencies as listed in the `requirements.txt` file
-- pysam
-- pybedtools
-- cyvcf2

 All of which can be installed via conda __OR__ pip:
 #### Install Dependencies with Conda